tavdix/tavdix.github.io/index.md

 ### Knowledge/Skills

-I am no expert; however, I’ve had hands-on experience in the following areas:
+I am no expert; however, I’ve have hands-on experience and/or a good understaning of the following areas:

 ##### Operating Systems:
 * Linux (Ubuntu, Kali Linux)